tylerharter/cs301-projects/spring19/lab1/README.md

 line!
 The line is telling Python to print something to the screen, specifically whatever is inside the parentheses.
 In this case, we want to print some text, and text must be enclosed in quotes.
-Printing a different message would be as simple as
+Printing a different message would be as simple as putting that message between the quotes.

 Feel free to use `cat` in the following steps to view the code of other programs.
 For example, after downloading the second program,